uvarc/rc-website/content/userinfo/howtos/rivanna/wdl-bioinformatics.md

 {{% /callout %}}

 {{% callout %}}
-CROMWELL is the execution engine (written in Java) that supports running WDL scripts on three types of platforms: local machine (e.g. your laptop), a local cluster/compute farm accessed via a job scheduler (e.g. SLURM, GridEngine) or a cloud platform (e.g. Google Cloud or Amazon AWS).
+CROMWELL is the execution engine (written in Java) that supports running WDL scripts on three types of platforms: local machine (e.g. your laptop), a local cluster/compute farm accessed via a job scheduler (e.g. Slurm, GridEngine) or a cloud platform (e.g. Google Cloud or Amazon AWS).

 <a href="http://cromwell.readthedocs.io/en/develop/">Learn More</a>
 {{% /callout %}}